The global spread of the coronavirus: Where is it? - Journal du Cameroun

 – Sri Lanka –

-Sri Lanka confirmed its first case of the virus on Monday — a 43-year-old Chinese woman who entered the country as a tourist last week from Hubei province.
+Sri Lanka has confirmed one case — a 43-year-old Chinese tourist from Hubei province.

-She is being treated in hospital, a spokesman at the Infectious Diseases Hospital near Colombo told AFP.

 – Taiwan –

-Taiwan has uncovered seven cases so far, the latest two female Chinese nationals in their seventies, who arrived in the country as part of a tour group on January 22.
+Taiwan has uncovered eight cases so far, including two female Chinese nationals in their 70s who arrived in the country as part of a tour group.

 – Thailand –